10th Parliament of Sri Lanka: Government

 The PA was able to form a government with the support of the seven SLMC MPs and one independent MP.

-On 19 August 1994 President D. B. Wijetunga appointed Chandrika Kumaratunga, leader of the PA, as Prime Minister.
-The rest of the government were sworn in on the same day.
+On 19 August 1994, President D. B. Wijetunga appointed Chandrika Kumaratunga, the leader of the PA, as Prime Minister.
+The rest of the cabinet was sworn in on the same day.

-Prime Minister Kumaratunga was elected president at the 3rd presidential election held on 9 November 1994.
-On 14 November 1994 she appointed her mother Sirimavo Bandaranaike as Prime Minister.
+Prime Minister Kumaratunga was elected president in the 1994 presidential elections.
+On 14 November 1994, Kumaratunga appointed her mother Sirimavo Bandaranaike as Prime Minister.
 Prime Minister Bandaranaike retired on 10 August 2000 and was replaced by Ratnasiri Wickremanayake.

 President Kumaratunga dissolved parliament on 18 August 2000.

-Changes in party/alliance affiliations

-The 10th parliament saw the following defections: